-Intended outcome Success criteria Improved reading ability At least 90% of disadvantaged pupils reading in line with their chronological age by the end of Year 7.
+Intended outcome Success criteria Improved reading ability Disadvantaged pupils are reading in line with their chronological age by the end of Key Stage 3.
 Improved progress Disadvantaged pupils achieve positive Progress 8 at GCSE.
-Improved attainment Disadvantaged pupils achieve at or above the national average for Attainment 8 and Grade 5+ in English & Maths.
-Improved EBacc entry The number of disadvantaged students achieving EBacc increases.
+Improved attainment Disadvantaged pupils achieve in line with or above the national average for Attainment 8 Improved EBacc entry The percentage of disadvantaged students achieving EBacc increases.
 Improved attendance Attendance for disadvantaged pupils to be in line with national average.
-Reduction in fixed term exclusions The proportion of internal and external exclusions for disadvantaged pupils reduces incrementally.
+Reduction in fixed term exclusions The number of internal exclusions and external suspensions for disadvantaged pupils reduces over the three year period.